 While these resources have been used in middle school and high school, they have been successfully implemented in Introductory Undergraduate with minor modifications.

-In this 1-2 hour activity, students use their observational skills to discover the tectonic motions the western United States, where it is crumpling, slidding, and stretching by exploring the UNAVCO Velocity Map Poster: Tectonic Motions of the Western United States.
+In this 1-2 hour activity, students use their observational skills to discover the tectonic motions of Alaska or the western United States, and/or regions around the world by exploring the UNAVCO Tectonic Motions posters and the UNAVCO Velocity Viewer.

 In this lesson, students learn to interpret GPS data collected from permanentaly installed high-precision GPS stations in Iceland.
 They analyze time series plots of the data as the station’s position moves over time in the north-south and east-west directions.
 Students learn how to represent time series data as velocity vectors and how to graphically add the vectors to create a total horizontal velocity vector.
 They apply their skills to calculate the direction and speed of motion for two GPS stations.